neondatabase/website/content/docs/cloud/about.md

 Neon automatically and transparently scales up compute on demand in response to the app workload as well as scales down to zero on inactivity.
 Neon only charges for what you use and can deliver up to 10x reduction in cost.

-Neon compute is PostgreSQL 14.
-It is 100% app compatible with your app written against PostgreSQL.

 ## Built for developer productivity